danielgtaylor/huma/docs/docs/how-to/oauth2-jwt.md

 ```

 > [!WARNING]
 > So far, the code above is only documenting the authorization scheme and required scopes, but does not actually authorize incoming requests.
-The next section will explain  to achieve the latter.
+The next section will explain how to achieve the latter.

 ## Authorize Incoming Requests